mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 Vossoughi notes recent attempts to align constructionism with socio-cultural approaches, but continues to critique its lack of _intentional pedagogy_.

-This critique is partly addressed in  K and B's review.
-HOW
+This critique is partly addressed by Kafai, when she notes the importance a situated and critical approach to game making studies [@kafai_revaluation_2022; @kafai_theory_2020], specifics on pedagogical scaffolding and structure used to enable _constructionist gaming_ are absent [@illingworth_review_2017].

-While, Kafia, a leading constructionist researcher, notes the importance a situated and critical approach to game making studies [@kafai_revaluation_2022; @kafai_theory_2020], and some of the studies brought under the umbrella of _constructionist gaming_ do describe the pedagogical scaffolding and structure used to support these approaches, most do not.
+Denner and colleagues' review of this area, using the term CGD&P rather than constructionist gaming, uses a broad categorisation of pedagogies used in studies namely: design-build-test, stepwise instruction, and social pedagogical approaches.

 Instead constructionist researchers often adopt the broad principles of design and project-based approaches [@resnick_scratched_2012; @resnick_lifelong_2017], details of which are explored in the pedagogy section of this chapter.